MantiMantilla/nbgrader-grade-on-submission/source/README.md

-# Deploy bash script as systemd service.
+# Deploy bash script as persistent background process.

 The following steps will allow you to deploy this script as a continuously executing systemd service.